matthewbowling123/Engineering3-documentation/README.md

 ### Reflection
 This assignment was very difficult but I managed to do it.
 It deffinatly taught me a lot about CPython.
 I got some help from teachers and fellow students as well because I couldent remember how LCDs worked.
 Ultimatly I wrote my own code but with a lot of help.
+I learned about things like DigitalInOut() and DirectionInput and then just used button code.